Closing the Gap between Single-User and Multi-User VoiceFilter-Lite: Experimental Results

-Third, between the two \emph{AttentionNet} models, we find that the Weighted Sum Model outperforms the Concat Top-K Model for the two-enrolled speaker case.
+Third, between the two \emph{AttentionNet} models, we find that the Weighted Sum Model outperforms the Concat Top-K Model for the two-enrolled speaker case (rel. $6.2\%$ increase in EER).
 Similarly, we notice that the Averaging Model also performs better than the Concat Model for the same two-enrolled speaker case.
-This suggest that concatenating the two speaker embeddings, with or without ordering, and then projecting it to 256 dimensions does not contain sufficient information for the \emph{VoiceFilterNet} to identify and enhance speech features of the target speaker in the input data.
+This suggest that concatenating the two speaker embeddings, with or without ordering, and then projecting it to 256 dimensions (i.e. the size of a single speaker embedding) does not contain sufficient information for the \emph{VoiceFilterNet} to identify and enhance speech features of the target speaker in the input data.
 Rather, using a weighted sum of the speaker embeddings is a much better predictor of the target speaker embedding.
 The difference in single-user EER between the Averaging Model and the Weighted Sum model further reinforces the fact that the \emph{AttentionNet} is selecting the correct speaker.

 Taken together, the results of our first experiment indicate that the \emph{AttentionNet} with weighted sum is critical to the multi-user VoiceFilter-Lite model.
 The simpler, non-attention-based strategies are insufficient for such tasks.
 In all multi-user VoiceFilter-Lite models in subsequent sections, we will use the \emph{AttentionNet + Weighted Sum Model} configuration.